 The chess pieces are painted to represent these commodities of wealth and fuel.
 The chess board is encased within a glass unit, with arm holes in the sides in order for each player to penetrate the battle field and move his or her pieces.
 The players are invited to wear gas masks to add a sense of realism and danger to the conflict in which they are engaged.
 “Chemical Warfare” also features a button, which if pressed, releases smoke over the board.
 Raymonzrek explains that “the added feature of pressing a button to eliminate your enemy…is a representation of a chemical attack; a real and present danger in modern warfare.
 The button is to act as a dirty tactic.
 Either player, at any time during the game, can set off the dirty bomb as a sign of weakness and evil; if they so choose.
 What would it take for the player to decide the only way out is to completely extinguish the enemy with a chemical attack?
 This technically makes him a winner, but leaves him as a moral loser.”
 Raymonzrek’s intention is to highlight and raise awareness of the increasing threat of advanced military technology and modern day conflict in the wake of ever more scarce and valuable resources.
 Raymonzrek goes on to conclude that, “as competition for these finite commodities gets stronger, the potential use of dirty tactics such as chemical attacks are more likely to happen.
 This threatens our world peace, and deserves attention.”

-Barbara Kruger’s chess set “Do You Feel Comfortable Losing?”
+Barbara Kruger’s chess set ‘Do You Feel Comfortable Losing?’
 (2006) comments on power-specifically, the desire to assert power over another.
 It is a striking set which is highly charged with emotion.
 The board features a close up photo of a face with eyes closed and mouth wide open.
 The expression is purposefully ambiguous and thus can be seen to reflect the many emotions and feelings which may arise during a game of chess; despair, frustration, anger, glee and exhilaration.
 The colours of this set are bold red and black.
-The pieces, which are influenced by the geometric, simplified forms of Josef Hartwig’s iconic Bauhaus Chess Set (1924) and Man Ray’s “Early Wood Chess Set” (1920-24), are each fitted with a motion-activated voice chip and a miniature speaker which are powered by the chess board.
+The pieces are influenced by the geometric, simplified forms of Josef Hartwig’s iconic Bauhaus Chess Set (1924) and Man Ray’s ‘Early Wood Chess Set’ (1920-24).
+Each piece is fitted with a motion-activated voice chip and a miniature speaker which is powered by the chess board.
 As the pieces are moved, each will utter its own provocative question or aggressive come-back.
 The result is an intense, emotional power-struggle as each side tries to provoke, assert and have the last word.

 Crystal Fischetti’s concept was to represent this seduction and play between men and women.
 Fischetti explains that every move made in the game is an elegant act of seduction and as the game progresses, the opposing pieces meet and interact in a sensual dance.
 Using the image of the sun and the moon to signify the masculine and feminine energy, the board and pieces are painted with hues of yellow, orange, blue and silver.
 Her chess set is painted, not with solemnity or cool precision, but with an artful and joyful playfulness, perfectly capturing this game of seduction.